-alias makegcm=\$LMDGCM/makegcm

-- Finally, make sure that you have access to all the executables needed for building and using the model and remember to set environment variables to the correct corresponding pathes (note that if you do not want to have to redefine these every session, you should put the definitions in the corresponding .cshrc or .bashrc files).

-- UNIX function ımake

-- a Fortran compiler
+- Go to your LMDZ.
+MARS and adapt the makegcm script to fit your needs: - Examples of makegcm scripts, adapted for different compilers (pgf90, g95, gfortran and ifort) are provided (files makegcm, makegcm_g95, makegcm_gfortran, makegcm_ifort) copy or rename the relevant one as makegcm in the same directory. - As mentionned above, you may edit the script to hard code values of LMDGCM, LIBOGCM, NCDFINC and NCDFLIB instead of relying on the use of environment variables (see the commented out examples in the scripts at lignes 20-30).
+Note that since the makegcm is a Csh script, Csh syntax must be used there. - Finally, make sure that you have access to all the executables needed for building and using the model and remember to set environment variables to the correct corresponding pathes (note that if you do not want to have to redefine these every session, you should put the definitions in the corresponding .cshrc or .bashrc files). - UNIX function ımake - a Fortran compiler - ncdump - grads (or ferret)

-- ncdump

-- grads (or ferret)

-4.2 Compiling the model
+4.3 Compiling the model

-- Example 1: Compiling the Martian model at grid resolution 64x48x25 for example, type (in compliance with the manual for the makegcm function given in section 5.4)
+- Example 1: Compiling the Martian model at grid resolution 64x48x25 for example, type (in compliance with the manual for the makegem function given in section 5.4)

+'''

 makegcm -d 64x48x25 -p mars gcm

+'''

-You can find executable gcm.e (the compiled model) in the directory where you ran the makegcm command.
+You can find executable gcm.e (the compiled model) in the directory where you ran the makegem command.

-- Example 2: Compiling the Martian model with 2 tracers (e.g. water vapour and ice to simulate the water cycle):
+- Example 2: Compiling the Martian model with 3 tracers (e.g. CO2, water vapour and ice to simulate the water cycle):

+'''

 makegcm -d 64x48x25 -t 2 -p mars gcm

-- Example 3: Compiling the the Martian model to check for array overflow (useful for debugging: warning, the model then runs very slowly!):

 '''

+- Example 3: Compiling the the Martian model with your choice of compiler options, e.g. to check for array overflow (useful for debugging: warning, the model is then much slower!):

+'''

-makegcm -d 64x48x25 -p mars -O "-C" gcm
+makegcm -d 64x48x25 -p mars -0 "-C" gcm

 '''